Douglas6/Ganglyfan/README.md

 # Ganglyfan
-Acrylic case for Gangly Fan
+Everything you'll need to build your own Gangly Fan